Overview of Anxiety Disorders in Children and Adolescents

 Key Points

-• The most common manifestation of an anxiety disorder may be school refusal; most children couch their discomfort in terms of somatic complaints.
+• The most common presentation of an anxiety disorder may be school refusal; many children can present their discomfort in terms of somatic symptoms; these physical symptoms can complicate the evaluation.

 • Consider anxiety as a disorder in children only when anxiety becomes so exaggerated that it greatly impairs functioning or causes severe distress and/or avoidance.